Your first mammogram is an important appointment. But it doesn’t have to be a scary one.

 “So many women fear the idea of a mammogram and wait to get it done,” says Christine Policare, MD, a diagnostic radiologist.
 “Mammography plays an important role in breast health and finding any problems early, which is often when they are highly treatable.

 When you go in for your mammogram, your breast will be placed on an X-ray plate and compressed for a few seconds while images are taken.
 During a 3D mammogram, the technician will take pictures in two projections — from above and from the side — to ensure visualization of all the breast tissue.
 Expect the entire process to take between 20 and 30 minutes.

 After your mammogram, a diagnostic radiologist will review the series of images to see if there are any abnormalities, and then send your doctor a report.
 Your doctor should follow up with you if they find anything concerning.

 - Plan around your menstrual cycle.
-During a mammogram, your breasts are compressed for a short time, which can be uncomfortable for some women.
-To make the experience as pain-free as possible, try planning your mammogram for the week immediately following your menstrual period if you have not started menopause.
-Your breasts should be less tender, which will make your screening less unpleasant.
+During a mammogram, your breasts are compressed for a short time, which can be uncomfortable.
+To make the experience as pain-free as possible, try scheduling your mammogram for the week immediately following your menstrual period (if you have not started menopause).
+Your breasts should be less tender during this timeframe, which can help minimize any discomfort.

-- Ditch the dress.
-When you arrive at the diagnostic center you’ll get a gown to wear during your mammogram.
-Consider wearing pants or a skirt so you’ll be more comfortable during the procedure.
+- Wear comfortable clothes.
+When you arrive at the breast imaging center, you’ll receive a gown to wear during your mammogram.
+Wearing loose-fitting clothes will keep you comfortable during the procedure.

 - Think about changes before your screening.
 It’s helpful for the technician to know about any recent changes you’ve noticed in your breasts, as well as any family history of breast cancer.
 You should also alert the technician if you’re breastfeeding or if you might be pregnant.